wcastand/cycle-fela/README.md

 Allow to pass staticRules to fela renderer, each element of the array should be compatible with fela's [renderStatic](http://fela.js.org/docs/api/fela/Renderer.html#renderstaticstyle-reference) function parameters.

 ### createComponent

+Create a fela component with pre defined style and selector.

 ```javascript